 An ongoing commercial product development pipeline

 It is a programme where, through internal idea mining, ongoing selection and assessment, combined with a top-class business development programme, companies can safely explore the opportunities and develop new products and services.
 Within the commercial, regulatory and risk parameters that they have set themselves.
 With access to a European network that is second to none in expertise and connectivity.
 An ongoing product development pipeline.
-The programme that does not stop until the first commercial product is launched.
+A programme that does not stop until the first commercial product is launched.

 If you want to find out out more or want a copy of the working paper, drop me a line.